Kristján Einar: Toyota Racing Series

-To kick off his single-seater racing career, Kristján Einar took advantage of southern hemisphere racing.
-During the winter break in the UK, and went to New Zealand to compete his first international races, finishing three rounds in the Toyota Racing Series; adding to his experience and getting quicker every lap, Einar earned the necessary racing experience he needed to start his season in the 2008 British Formula Three season.
+To kick off his single-seater racing career, Kristján took advantage of southern hemisphere racing.
+During the winter break in the UK, and went to New Zealand to compete his first international races, finishing three rounds in the Toyota Racing Series; adding to his experience and getting quicker every lap, he earned the necessary racing experience he needed to start his season in the 2008 British Formula Three season.
 Einar teamed up with Matt Halliday at Triple X Motorsport.

 2008 British Formula Three season

 Einar competing during the 2008 British Formula Three season at Spa-Francorchamps.

-Kristján Einar's first full racing season was the 2008 British Formula Three season with Carlin Motorsport.
+Kristján's first full racing season was the 2008 British Formula Three season with Carlin Motorsport.
 Kristján's entry caught attention; a driver coming from a country with no racetrack and going almost directly from karting into the most successful British Formula Three team ever.
 Kristján raced in the national class, and scored his first podium at the third round of the season, at Monza.
 Kristján missed the last three races of the season, and finish seventh in the national class.
-Kristján Einar was part of a very strong Carlin lineup, this helped him improve at a very fast pace, Kristján's teammate in the national class was Andrew Meyrick and Carlin's championship lineup was Jaime Alguersuari, Brendon Hartley, Oliver Turvey and Sam Abay.
+Kristján was part of a very strong Carlin lineup, this helped him improve at a very fast pace, Kristján's teammate in the national class was Andrew Meyrick and Carlin's championship lineup was Jaime Alguersuari, Brendon Hartley, Oliver Turvey and Sam Abay.